denten-books/plain-text/1-metaphor.md

 longer makes sense.
 He gives the example of the English word *pedigree*, which originally referred to the French for "crane's foot," or *pied de grue*.
 The foot was historically used in a typographical flourish to decorate familial tree diagrams.

 In the previous example, when we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available to us.
 We understood something about grasping things and extended it to the capacity of the mind to take hold of ideas.
 By contrast, the average English speaker no longer perceives the *pied de grue* contained within the English *pedigree*.
-In the case of a commonplace, the metaphor is merely tired from frequent use, where it is completely dead in the crane's foot example.
+In the case of a commonplace, the metaphor is merely tired from frequent use, whereas it is completely dead in the crane's foot example.
 All habituated metaphors like "grasping ideas" and "pedigree" lose a measure of their symbolic connotation with time.
-Unlike "pedigree," the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
-According to Lakoff, the underlying metaphor "the mind is like a hand" generates other meaningful phrases like "you have to *let go* of this idea."
-The crane's foot in the English "pedigree" has stopped generating novel connections.
-The conventional notion of dead metaphors, Lakoff objects, does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987; @muller_metaphors_2008].
+Unlike "pedigree," however, the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
+It therefore retains it generative powers.
+According to Lakoff, the underlying metaphor "the mind is like a hand" produces other meaningful phrases like "you have to *let go* of this idea."
+The crane's foot in the English "pedigree" by contrast has stopped generating novel connections.
+The conventional notion of dead metaphors, Lakoff objects, does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987;
+@muller_metaphors_2008].
 The metaphor sometimes "dies" but continues to produce new linkages, as is the case with grasping ideas.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user, as is the case with pedigree.

 Furthermore, note that a wholly unmotivated metaphor does not live at all.
 Thus the Mad Hatter poses his famous nonsensical riddle in Lewis Carroll's